Distribute Power BI content to external guest users with Azure AD B2B

 Considerations and Limitations

 External Azure AD B2B guests can view apps, dashboards, reports, and export data.
 They can't access workspaces or publish their own content.
-To remove these restrictions, you can use the Allow external guest users to edit and manage content in the organization feature.
+To remove these restrictions, you can use the Allow Azure Active Directory guest users to edit and manage content in the organization feature.

 Information protection in Power BI doesn't support B2B and multi-tenant scenarios.
 This means that although external users may be able to see sensitivity labels in Power BI: